Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Brown hamburger and onion and drain off grease.
 Cook noodles while hamburger is browning.
 Add all above ingredients except cooked noodles.
 Simmer 15 minutes.

 I like pizza lasagna because it is a combination of pizza and lasagna.
 Cook lasagna noodles according to package directions.
-While noodles are cooking, brown and drain ground beef, sausage, and bacon.
-Crumble bacon in a large bowl.

 Mix soup and milk, cook beef in skillet until brown, drain.
 Stir in pasta sauce spread 1 cup meat mixture into 8 inch square baking dish.